 B. Statements concerning residency will be accepted as submitted, subject to the Board's discretion as based on factual evidence available at the time.

 C. A former member may be reinstated as a Non-Resident member upon compliance with the requirements of this Section as well as the applicable reinstatement requirements relating to the applicant's status at the time of leaving the Society.

 IV.
 Initiation Fees

-An applicant for Active Membership shall submit a $50 initiation fee with his membership application to the Board of Directors.
-An applicant who is the son of a member or who is applying for Associate Membership shall submit a $25 initiation fee with his membership application.
+An applicant for Active Membership shall submit a $50 initiation fee with their membership application to the Board of Directors.
+An applicant who is the child of a member or who is applying for Associate Membership shall submit a $25 initiation fee with their membership application.

 A. Annual dues for all members shall be $150, except as follows:

 i.
 For Senior members, the annual dues shall be $75.

 ii.
 For members age 28 or younger the annual dues shall be $75.